PM pushes for Brexit deal vote after being forced to seek delay

 "A further extension would damage the interests of the UK and our EU partners, and the relationship between us," Johnson said his own letter, signed "Boris Johnson".

 The British government insisted on Sunday the country will leave the EU on Oct.
-31, and plans to put the deal to a vote in parliament later on Monday though it is unclear if the House of Commons speaker will allow such a vote.
+31, and plans to put the deal to a vote in parliament later on Monday though it is unclear if the House of Commons speaker, John Bercow, will allow such a vote.

 Sterling, which has rallied more than 6% since Oct.
 10, slid from five-month highs on Monday.
 It hit as low as $1.2850 in Asian trading before settling around $1.2920 <GBP=D3> in London, down 0.5% on the day.